 Certain of the Company's securitization transactions and the warehouse credit facilities contain various covenants requiring certain minimum financial ratios and results.
-The Company was in compliance with substantially all of these covenants as of September 30, 2003, except one related to maximum leverage.
-The Company has received a waiver of such non-compliance from the controlling party.
+The Company was in compliance with all of these covenants as of March 31, 2004.

-(11) LEGAL PROCEEDINGS
+(12) LEGAL PROCEEDINGS